 To answer my own question at the start of this post -- I love it.

-I shot the Fujicolor c200 with the point-and-shoot Olympus AF-1, and my use of the film roll has been strictly during summertime.
+I shot the Fujicolor c200 during my trip to Sweden with the point-and-shoot Olympus AF-1, and my use of the film roll has been strictly during summertime.
 I have to say, the resulting images have definitely surpassed my expectations.
 The images have come out with amazingly balanced color in, what I would say, low to medium-contrast.
 The tone is warm, and the resulting feeling you get from the photos is this feeling of a slightly more mellow and subdued summer.

 In terms of grain quality, the Fujicolor c200 definitely features fine grain, although I wouldn’t go so far as to say that it has “the kind of image quality and clarity as you’d expect from an ISO 100 film”.
 The grain is fine enough to give clarity, and yet not too fine to still give it the characteristics that are unique to film photographs.